 The NCS 2 is a small, fanless neural network training and deployment device that can be used for AI programming at the edge.

 AI accelerators like the Intel Stick 2 VPU are useful for accelerating data-intensive deep learning inference on edge devices in a very cost-effective way.
 These accelerators work by assisting the edge device computer processing unit (CPU) by taking over the mathematical burden needed for running deep learning models.

-Edge accelerators allow for deep learning models to be run at low costs, low power consumption, and faster speeds.
-The benefits are primarily measured using throughput, value, latency and efficiency.
+Edge accelerators allow deep learning models to be run at low costs, low power consumption, and faster speeds.
+The benefits are primarily measured using throughput, value, latency, and efficiency.

 Movidius Myriad X – High-Performance Computer Vision Inferencing

 The Intel Movidius Myriad X Vision Processing Unit (VPU) is Intel’s first VPU to feature the Neural Compute Engine — a dedicated hardware accelerator for deep neural network inference.
 The Movidius Myriad X VPU is sold as a chip embedded in a Neural Compute Stick (similar to a USB drive) specifically built for processing images and video inputs.
 The USB containment of the chip allows it to be easily compatible with a Raspberry Pi or Intel NUC device (any popular computing architecture such as x86 PCs).

 The Intel Movidius Neural Compute Stick engine is a chip-form hardware piece designed to run deep neural networks at high speed and low power without compromising accuracy, enabling computer vision processes in real-time.